AhmadStrmlya/DataAnalytics-FitnessTracker/README.md

 ###### a case study recommended from google professional data analytics course

 **The information below is just an overview** of what the case study is about and what recommendation I come up with.
-Check out the full analysis on the pdf that I've prodided, it's called "FitnessTrackerAnalysis.pdf"
+Check out the full analysis on the pdf that I've prodided, it's called "Fitness Tracker Analysis.html"

 ## Case Study Scenario